tomjoht/tomjoht.github.io/_restapicourse/restapi1_1.md

 ---
 {% include notes.html %}

 ## Complete and accurate docs are most important factor in APIs

+Before we get into the nuts and bolts of documenting REST APIs, let me provide some context about the popularity of REST API documentation in general.

 In a [2013 survey by Programmableweb.com](http://www.programmableweb.com/news/api-consumers-want-reliability-documentation-and-community/2013/01/07), about 250 developers were asked to rank the most important factors in an API.
 "Complete and accurate documentation" ranked as #1.